-- 1. The hearing panel will deliberate and, by majority vote, find whether or not a violation(s) of the Code of Conduct as charged has been proven by the evidence presented. - a.
-The panel may find that the evidence was not sufficient to establish that a violation of the Code of Conduct, as charged, was committed and dismiss the case. - b.
-The panel may find that the evidence submitted was sufficient to affirm the charges and impose a sanction commensurate with the offense. - i.
-In order to affirm a charge and impose a sanction of expulsion, the panel must find that there was clear - and convincing evidence (i.e., substantially more likely true than not) that the violation occurred. - ii.
-In all other cases, in order to affirm a charge and impose a sanction, the panel must find that a violation - occurred by a preponderance of the evidence (i.e., more likely true than not). - 2.
-The hearing panel decision will be communicated in writing to Office of Student Affairs, which will notify the respondent, and if appropriate, the complainant in writing within two business days.
+- The hearing panel will deliberate and, by majority vote, find whether or not a violation(s) of the Code of Conduct as charged has been proven by the evidence presented. - The panel may find that the evidence was not sufficient to establish that a violation of the Code of Conduct, as charged, was committed and dismiss the case. - The panel may find that the evidence submitted was sufficient to affirm the charges and impose a sanction commensurate with the offense. - i.
+In order to affirm a charge and impose a sanction of expulsion, the panel must find that there was clear and convincing evidence (i.e., substantially more likely true than not) that the violation - In all other cases, in order to affirm a charge and impose a sanction, the panel must find that a violation occurred by a preponderance of the evidence (i.e., more likely true than not). - The hearing panel decision will be communicated in writing to Office of Student Affairs, which will notify the respondent, and if appropriate, the complainant in writing within two business days.
 The notification letter will include findings of fact, sanction(s) imposed (if any) and the rationale for the decision.
 The notification letter will be delivered by one of the following methods: (1) hand delivery to the student, (2) sent electronically to the student's institutional email address, or (3) sent by U.S. mail to the student's last known address as filed in the Registrar's Office.
 Students are responsible for providing and maintaining a current local address with the Registrar's Office.
 The notification letter may also be picked up in the Office of Student Affairs within two working days of the hearing.
-In compliance with Department of Education requirements in cases of sexual violence or physical violence, the complainant will be notified of the outcome.
+In compliance with Department of Education requirements in cases of sexual violence or physical violence, the complainant will be notified of the outcome at the same time as the respondent.
+In other violations, the complainant will not be notified of the outcome.